kszygenda/Man-don-t-get-angry-Logisim/README.md

 ### Man Don't get angry board game project ###
+Done as a part of Poznań University of Technology "Techika Cyfrowa" course.
+(Digital Logic and Design)
 ## Created entirely in logisim ##
 # The project uses: #
 - LCD display (external library)